Game Boy Micro: Software and hardware

 The Game Boy Micro is compatible only with Game Boy Advance Game Paks, including Game Boy Advance Video Paks.
 As with other Game Boy Advance systems, there is no regional lockout on software.

 While Game Boy or Game Boy Advance Game Link cables and the Game Boy Advance Wireless Adapter are not compatible with the Game Boy Micro system, adapters and a Game Boy Micro-compatible Wireless adapter have been released.
 Nintendo also redesigned their Play-Yan music/video adapter to better fit the Game Boy Micro.
 This device is able to play MP3 and digital video files from SD cards.

 Packaging

 In Japan, the Game Boy Micro was released in four different base colors: black, blue, purple, and silver.
-Also available at launch was a limited edition version, based on the controller of the Japanese version of the Nintendo Entertainment System, the Family Computer.
+Also available at launch was a limited-edition version, based on the controller of the Family Computer.
 In October 2005, Square Enix announced that they would be releasing a special faceplate, featuring artwork by Yoshitaka Amano, to promote their re-release of Final Fantasy IV on the Game Boy Advance.
 On November 17, 2005, Nintendo released a Pokémon version in Japan, featuring a red Micro with a black faceplate containing the silhouette of Pikachu.
-Another special edition of the Micro was released on April 20, 2006, which bundled Mother 3 with a red Micro and a themed faceplate.
+Another special edition of the Micro was released in Japan on April 20, 2006, which bundled Mother 3 with a red Micro and a themed faceplate.